-3: Lead Rope 3 over your bows and attach firmly, with about 150mm slack.
+3: The bow rope is on your forward port cradle arm.
+Lead it over your bows and attach firmly, with about 150mm slack (photo right, black arrow shows bow rope).

-Those blue and white ropes
+The blue and white ropes

-When secure in your cradle and instructed by the Yard Foreman, disconnect the blue and white ropes and throw them overboard.
+When securely in your cradle and instructed by the Yard Foreman, until the blue and white ropes and throw them overboard.
 The ropes will be used by the next boat.
 The blue and white ropes must remain tied together.